metabase/metabase/docs/users-guide/03-basic-exploration.md

 - Bookmarks are personal; other people can't see your bookmarks.
 If you want to highlight something for everyone, you'll want to put it in an official collection and/or pin the item in the collection (see [collections][collections]).
 - If you end up bookmarking a lot of items, you can collapse the bookmarks section in the sidebar (or remove the bookmarks that are just getting in your way).
 - You can drag bookmarks to reorder them in the sidebar.
-- Items that are bookmarked (by anyone) get a slight bump in search results (for everyone).
-The idea here is that if people are bookmarking a dashboard or whatever, it's probably important, so Metabase factors in those bookmarks when figuring out which search results to return, and in what order.
+- Items that you bookmark will get a boost in your search results (but not the search results of other people).

 ---